-FPT And THIQAH Forge Strategic Partnership To Drive Digital Transformation In Saudi Arabia
+FPT and THIQAH Forge Strategic Partnership to Drive Digital Transformation in Saudi Arabia

 Saudi Arabia is one of Vietnam's key economic partners in the Middle East, with bilateral trade reaching 2.21 billion USD in the first nine months of 2024.
 This collaboration underscores Vietnam’s growing stature as a global technology hub and reflects a broader vision aimed at strengthening technological ties between Saudi Arabia and Vietnam.

-Rimah Ghaddar, Chief Executive Officer of FPT Software Middle East, stated:“Through our partnership with THIQAH, we achieve a synergy between our global expertise and the Kingdom's ambitious vision.
+Rimah Ghaddar, FPT Software Middle East Chief Executive Officer, stated: “Through our partnership with THIQAH, we achieve a synergy between our global expertise and the Kingdom’s ambitious vision.
 This collaboration not only supports business growth but also advances the future of technology in the region, strengthening the bonds between our two countries.”

-Ayman Al Fallaj, Chief Executive Officer of THIQAH, stated,“We are proud of our partnership with FPT Group to enhance digital transformation in the region, which reflects our leadership in delivering smart solutions that meet modern demands.
+Ayman Al Fallaj, CEO of THIQAH, stated “We are proud of our partnership with FPT Group to enhance digital transformation in the region, which reflects our leadership in delivering smart solutions that meet modern demands.
 This partnership is not only a step toward accelerating technological development within the Kingdom and achieving operational efficiency across sectors, but it also opens the door for exporting our smart solutions, enhancing our regional and global presence.
-At THIQAH, we are committed to supporting Saudi Arabia's Vision 2030 through innovation and strategic partnerships, strengthening relations between Saudi Arabia and Vietnam, and opening new horizons for technological cooperation.”
+At THIQAH, we are committed to supporting Saudi Arabia’s Vision 2030 through innovation and strategic partnerships, strengthening relations between Saudi Arabia and Vietnam, and opening new horizons for technological cooperation.”

 Legal Disclaimer: